wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 For example, say your code ran differently based on the operating system the user is running.
 Instead of changing your source code every time you run the code with a different user, you can have the value update automatically by using an environment variable.

-You often store environemt variables in your operating system, but there other ways to store them as well you will learn about shortly.
+You often store environment variables in your operating system, but there other ways to store them as well you will learn about shortly.

 ## Installing Python